Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport

-\end{itemize} Moreover, $\Dp$ is a distance on $\MM^p$. \end{proposition} These properties are mentioned in \cite[pages 4-5]{ot:figalli2010newTransportationDistance} in the bounded case, and adapt straightforwardly to our framework.
+\end{itemize} Moreover, $\Dp$ is a metric on $\MM^p$. \end{proposition} These properties are mentioned in \cite[pages 4-5]{ot:figalli2010newTransportationDistance} in the bounded case, and corresponding proofs adapt straightforwardly to our framework.
 For the sake of completeness, we provide a detailed proof in Appendix \ref{sec:proofs}.

 \begin{remark} If a (Borel) measure $\mu$ satisfies $\Pers_p(\mu) < \infty$, then for any Borel set $A \subset \upperdiag$ satisfying $d(A,\thediag) \defeq \inf_{x \in A} d(x, \thediag) > 0$, we have: